 Section D. Accommodation.
 The department will use its best efforts to accommodate chronically incapacitated unit members by assigning them to duties within their capacity and within the bargaining unit.
 If, despite the department's best efforts, no such assignment is made and the member is not retired, the employer will accommodate the unit member in accordance with the Americans with Disabilities Act [ADA].
-A claim that the accommodation does not satisfy the requirements of the ADA shall not be grievable (see side letter 3/27/07).
+A claim that the accommodation does not satisfy the requirements of the ADA shall not be grievable.
+[See MOA Settlement: March 27, 2007.]